The Seasonal Equine Cycle - unlocking nature's rhythms. A proactive approach to sustain equine vitality year-round.

 Winter

-The cold and darkness of winter forces us to slow down, replenish energy and conserve strength.
-Winter can be a tough time for toxin overburden, so now is the time to focus on toning kidney function as they excrete all the water-soluble toxins.
-The kidneys are also responsible for regulating just about everything in the body, but probably the most vital regulation is the water:salt balance which affects the critical cellular osmotic pressure, hence why adding salt into the equine diet at this time of year is vital.
+The kidneys are also responsible for regulating just about everything in the body, but probably the most vital regulation is the water:salt balance which affects the critical cellular osmotic pressure, hence why adding salt into the equine diet at this time of year is vital to maintain hydration.

 Once we hit the ‘depths’ of winter we're at just 7-hours of daylight each day, and now at risk of freezing temperatures, which means horses are less likely to drink icy cold water.
-This brings the very real concern for the risk of impaction colic.
-So all the more reason to feed salt which will encourage them to drink.
+This brings the very real concern for the risk of impaction colic, so all the more reason to feed salt which will encourage them to drink.

 • Consider soaking feed with warm water to aid hydration.